Cervical Spine Clearance in the Trauma Patient:

 - if radiographs of the C-spine from the skull to T1 are negative and the patient has moderate to severe cervical spine tenderness, then the collar

-is left in place until voluntary flexion and extension radiographs
+is left in place until voluntary flexion and extension radiographs or MRI is taken;

-- Clearance of the asymptomatic cervical spine: a meta-analysis
+- Clearance of the asymptomatic cervical spine: a meta-analysis.

 - Canadian cervical spine rule compared with computed tomography: a prospective analysis